Evaluating Vision Foundation Models for Pixel and Object Classification in Microscopy: Results

 \subsubsection{With DeAP:}

 We further evaluate pixel classification with DeAP (Sec.~\ref{sec:DeAP}).
-Fig.~\ref{fig:deap_results} shows the F1 scores for the different setups.
+Fig.~\ref{fig:deap_results} shows the F1 scores.
+In contrast to the random forest experiments, the DeAP results are currently limited to SAM, SAM2, DINOv3, and $\mu$SAM as the domain-specific model; SAM3 as well as KRONOS (used as the domain-specific model for CRC and HBM in the random forest experiments) are not yet included, so on CRC and HBM the domain-specific model here refers to $\mu$SAM.

 Training is limited to a fixed number of pixels, as before.
 DeAP training is not repeated due to its long runtime.
 The reported training time corresponds to 10,000 iterations, inference time is recorded as before (both on GPU).

 DeAP consistently outperforms Random Forest-based methods across all experiments.
 Notably, DeAP trained on just 100 annotated pixels achieves performance comparable to or exceeding that of Random Forest models trained on 100,000 pixels.
-Among all models, SAM2 achieves the highest overall performance, unlike for the random forest, where the domain-specific model generally performed best.
-In contrast, DINOv3 yields the lowest performance, as in the random forest experiments.
+Among all models, SAM2 and DINOv3 achieve the highest overall performance, unlike for the random forest, where the domain-specific model generally performed best.
+(Note though that KRONOS is missing for CRC and HBM experiments.)
 On CRC, PanNuke, and LIVECell, DeAP outperforms the \emph{fully supervised} U-Net baselines.
 Remarkably, DeAP achieves superior performance with as few as 100 annotated pixels on LIVECell and CRC, demonstrating exceptional data efficiency and ability to generalize from limited supervision.
 However, DeAP's training time is only marginally faster compared to the U-Net, thus not suitable for interactivity.